Propagation-Based Vulnerability Impact Assessment for Software Supply Chains: Introduction

-We implement a prototype of our approach for the Java Maven ecosystem~\cite{mvnrepositoryMavenRepository}, one of the largest software ecosystems in the world, and evaluate it on 100 real-world vulnerabilities investigated by prior work~\cite{wu2023understanding}.
-The evaluation results indicate that our approach successfully and efficiently completes the propagation analysis for all 100 vulnerabilities.
+{\bf Findings.} Our approach successfully and efficiently completes the propagation analysis for all 100 vulnerabilities.
 On average, 97.8\% of projects and 99.2\% of project version releases are pruned during the analysis, with the longest and average propagation path lengths reduced by at least 34.1\% and 29.4\%, respectively.
-Importantly, our approach significantly lowers the cost of call graph construction by reducing the number of CGs that need to be built.
-In addition, by computing and analyzing the VPSS scores for these vulnerabilities, we obtain insightful findings: The VPSS scores generally decline over time after disclosure, driven by patch adoption and ecosystem expansion.
-Interestingly, some CVEs (\textit{e.g.,} CVE-2016-3086~\cite{nistCVE20163086}) show temporary score increases due to delayed dependency updates.
-Across the entire dataset, VPSS scores remain relatively low and gradually stabilize.
-This aligns with expected ecosystem dynamics where vulnerability propagation attenuates over time.
-Overall, the results validate that VPSS captures both temporal and distributional aspects of vulnerability impact, offering a practical metric for supply chain risk assessment.
+Importantly, our approach significantly lowers the cost of CG construction by reducing the number of CGs that need to be built.